 The majority of organizations are building less than 10 integrations (68%), but that's something many companies are looking to change.

-Half of organizations want to build 15 or more integrations next year, and nearly a fifth (19%) want to build 30 or more integrations.
+Half of organizations want to build 15 or more integrations in 2024, and nearly a fifth (19%) want to build 30 or more integrations.

-Since the majority of organizations (71%) take 3 weeks or longer to build a single integration, implementing 15-let alone 30-integrations in a single year will be a challenge.
+Since the majority of organizations (71%) take 3 weeks or longer to build a single integration, implementing 15-let alone 30-integrations in 2024 will be a challenge.